2025 French Open (badminton)

 The 2025 French Open, officially known as the Yonex Internationaux de France de Badminton 2025 for sponsorship reasons, was a badminton tournament that took place at the Glaz Arena in Cesson-Sévigné, France, from 21 to 26 October 2025 and had a total prize of US$950,000.

 Tournament

 The 2025 French Open was the thirty-first tournament of the 2025 BWF World Tour and is part of the French Open championships, which had been held since 1908.
 This tournament is organized by the French Badminton Federation with sanction from the BWF.

+Noted that this was the final professional tournament of Viktor Axelsen.

 Venue

 This tournament was held at the Glaz Arena in Cesson-Sévigné, France.

 Point distribution

 Below is the point distribution table for each phase of the tournament based on the BWF points system for the BWF World Tour Super 750 event.